-Back in the last century there was a country named Yugoslavia.
-After their benevolent and by some beloved dictator, Josip Broz Tito, died in 1980, it fell apart in a terrible civil war.
+Back in the last century there was a country called Yugoslavia.
+After the benevolent, and to some beloved, dictator Josip Broz Tito died in 1980, it fell apart in a terrible civil war.

-This is voiced by a young woman, Emine, who goes on to marry, have children and flee Kosovo with her family as neighbors, employers, schools and public places become places that want nothing to do with ‘her people’, that finally break into and rob her family home.
+This is voiced by a young woman, Emine, who goes on to marry, have children, and flee Kosovo with her family.
+People she once trusted as neighbors, employers, teachers and local merchants, came to want nothing to do with ‘her people’, and in the end the family home was broken into and robbed.

-Now that they live in Finland, Emine’s children learn to speak Finnish, to speak quietly, not to address other people in public places, to look away from strangers.
-They have as little as possible to do with their father, who becomes more and more emphatically himself, Muslim and Albanian, leave home and hardly speak to their mother Emine anymore either.
+The family emigrate to Finland, Emine’s children learn to speak Finnish, to speak quietly, not to address other people in public places, to look away from strangers.
+They have as little as possible to do with their father, who becomes more and more emphatically himself: Muslim and Albanian, leaving home and hardly speaking to their mother Emine anymore.

-The other character in the novel is the author’s avatar, Bekim, who adopts and lives with a cat who behaves like a proud, lazy, witty and sarcastic man (like Bekim’s father, an Albanian).
-Bekim finally breaks up with the cat, gets rid of his boa constrictor and becomes like a ‘normal’ Finn.
-Emine’s husband Basjim dies, she get a job and he reconnects with her estranged children, assimilating to life in Finland.
-She says, finally ‘At some point everyone should experience what it feels like to run out of options.
+The other character in the novel is the author’s avatar, Bekim, who adopts and lives with a cat who behaves like a proud, lazy, witty and sarcastic man – like Bekim’s father, an Albanian.
+Bekim finally breaks up with the cat, gets rid of his boa constrictor and becomes a ‘normal’ Finn.
+Emine’s husband Basjim dies, she get a job, and reconnects with her estranged children, assimilating to life in Finland.
+She says, finally “At some point everyone should experience what it feels like to run out of options.
 That’s what I think.
 Because in a situation like that you think you’re losing your mind.
-Only now I know it’s not the least bit dangerous.’
+Only now I know it’s not the least bit dangerous.”